ad1mt/Multi-Word-Int/README.md

 This should be considered a beta development version.

 Version 4.34 has:
-- Multi_Int_XV type now variable in size and automatically resizes as necessary
+- Multi_Int_XV type is now variable in size and automatically resizes as necessary
 - many minor bug fixes arising from above new feature
 - some minor changes to the API, which might require minor changes in calling code